Jokero/socket.io/README.md

 Subscription test:
 1) Open `http://localhost:9999`
 2) Type `subscribe()` in console.
-It's connection to "campaignTrends" channel (campaignId is 123456).
-You will periodically receive some data.
+You will connect to "campaignTrends" channel with campaignId=123456
 3) To unsubscribe execute `unsubscribe()`

 Chat test:
 1) Open `http://localhost:9999` to connect to first app server and `http://localhost:9999?chatPort=3001` to connect to second chat server.
-2) Type `message('some text')`, each client should receive your message although they are connected to different servers
+2) Type `message('some text')`, each client will receive your message although they are connected to different servers